corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 6. The tool reads the current `certificates` directory and writes the new keystores to `output/certificates`.
 Copy every file from `output/certificates` into the node's `certificates` directory.
 7. Start the node.
 8. Wait a few minutes for the new `NodeInfo` to propagate across the network before you launch new flows.
 Then confirm that the node has started successfully and can access its states, and set `allowKeyRotation` back to `false` in the Identity Manager service.

-{{< important >}}

-Once a rotation has succeeded and the new key is in use, the change cannot be reversed.
-Backups can roll back a rotation that has not yet succeeded, but they cannot restore the old key after a successful rotation.
-The node keeps the old key only to sign for the states it already owns, not as an active identity.

-{{< /important >}}

 ## Rotating a notary key